Alfred-su136/igem_munich_2017/README.md

 If you run into problems during installation, please contact:

 Sven Klumpe;
 iGEM Team Munich 2017;
 E-Mail: sven.klumpe (at) tum.de

+Required modules for installation are: biopython mechanize

+You can install them typing following command: pip install biopython mechanize

 Please add the following to your .bashrc / .bash_profile: